Petit pâté de Pézenas

-Petit pâté de Pézenas is a speciality of the town of Pézenas in the Hérault département of France.
+Petit pâté de Pézenas is a specialty of the town of Pézenas in the Hérault département of France.

-The size and shape of a large cotton reel, these little pies are a golden brown, crispy pastry with a moist, sweet inside.
+The size and shape of a spool of sewing thread, these little meat pies are a golden brown, crispy pastry with a moist, sweet inside, composed of lean roast mutton, sheep suet, brown and white sugar, lemon peel, salt, and pepper.
 They can be eaten as an hors d'oeuvre, with a salad or as a dessert.
-They are cooked in patisseries all over the town, but their origin is far from local.
-Tradition has it that Lord Clive brought the recipe from India and taught it to the pastry makers of Pézenas when he was staying at the Château de Larzac in 1768.
-More likely is that his servants were responsible.
+They are cooked in patisseries all over the town.
+According to legend, Lord Clive or his cook invented the recipe using spices from India and taught it to the pastry makers of Pézenas when they were staying at the Château de Larzac in 1768.
+The same filling is also used in Tourte de Pézenas, made with flaky pastry.

+Legal protection

 The Confrérie du petit pâté de Pézenas was created in 1991 to "promote and defend the Petit pâté de Pézenas".
 To prevent the recipe going abroad or being stolen, the fraternity has filed it with the Institut national de la propriété industrielle (National Institute of Industrial Property, INPI), giving legal protection.